DanteVFX/Octopus_Tool/README.md

 ---

-## Instalation
+## How To Install Plugin in Nuke

 To install a plugin in Nuke, follow these steps:

-Create a New Folder for the Plugin:
+### Create a New Folder for the Plugin:

-Navigate to the path C:/Users/<your-username>/.nuke/ (replace <your-username> with your actual username).
+   ##Navigate to the path
+   C:/Users/<your-username>/.nuke/ (replace <your-username> with your actual username).
-Create a new folder inside .nuke/ and name it something like "NewPlugin".
+   ##Create a new folder inside .nuke/ and name it something like "NewPlugin".
 This will be the directory where your plugin files will reside.
-Create or Edit the init.py File:
+   ##Create or Edit the init.py File:

 Inside the .nuke/ directory, create a file called init.py (if it doesn’t already exist).
 Open init.py in a text editor and add the following code: